xenonview-com/view-js-sdk/README.md

 To associate those journeys with each other, you can [deanonymize](#deanonymizing-journeys) the Customer.
 Deanonymizing will allow for a deeper analysis of a particular user.

 Deanonymizing is optional.
 Basic matching of the customer journey with outcomes is valuable by itself.
-Deanonymizing will add increased insight as it connects Customer Journeys across devices.
+Deanonymizing will add increased insight as it connects Customer Experiences across devices.

 <br/>